gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 - Tweak report headers for single project builds.
 - Don't show chrome when report task is the only task scheduled to run.
 - Port HelpTasksPlugin and WrapperPluginAutoApplyAction to Java.
-- Document in user guide.

 #### Issues discovered

-- Issue: language plugins add every language to every component, regardless of whether that language is supported for the component.
 - Issue: TestSuite components are not included in ProjectComponentContainer.
 - Issue: Display name for CUnit executable is 'C unit exe' instead of `CUnit executable'
 - Issue: Better naming scheme for output directories, eg `executables/someThing/...` instead of `binaries/someThingExecutable/...`